moment-eng/interview-perf/README.md

 # Bug

 This repository contains a very simple app that reproduces a bug.
 Instructions on the reproduction are displayed when you start the application.
-Our objective is to diagnose and fix the bug!
+Our objective is to diagnose and fix the bug—or at least get a good start on it!

 You can use any tools you'd like for this task. `console.log`, debuggers, Google—any of that is fair game.

+Some things to keep in mind when debugging:

+* The fix requires only a single line to change.
+* This app is about 60LOC and has a single, vendored dependency, which itself has no other dependencies.
+* It is **not** important that you definitively locate and resolve the issue.
+Please feel free to slow down and think methodically!

 For reference, the directory structure looks like this: